Production AI is Terrifying (And How to Fix It)

 Models trained on internet data have seen some things.
 Without filtering, they can occasionally produce responses that would make your PR team nervous.
 The ModerationProcessor catches content that violates your guidelines:

-import { ModerationProcessor } from '@mastra/core/processors';
+import { Agent } from '@mastra/core/agent';import { BatchPartsProcessor, ModerationProcessor } from '@mastra/core/processors';

 When Things Trip